hviana/faster/README.md

 - 🔌 **Proxy**
 - 📤 **Handle upload**

-Fully compatible with **Deno Deploy**.
+Fully compatible with **Deno Deploy** and other environments.
 Examples of all resources are available in this README.
 Faster's ideology is simple: all you need is an optimized middleware manager; all other functionality is middleware.

 ---